Starmer says ‘good progress’ made on tariffs and visa-free travel in China talks

 To that end, he arrived alongside a delegation of 54 representatives of British businesses and cultural institutions looking to deepen ties with the country.

-He has also faced calls to raise the jailing of pro-democracy campaigner Jimmy Lai and the treatment of the Uighur minority with the Chinese leadership.
+He has also faced calls to raise the jailing of Hong Kong pro-democracy campaigner Jimmy Lai and the treatment of the Uighur minority with the Chinese leadership.

 “Part of the rationale for engagement is to make sure that we can both seize the opportunities that are available, which is what we’ve done, but also have a mature discussion about issues that we disagree on.”